edibotopic/babylonjs-snippets/README.md

 3. Save both files and run `index.html` with live server.

-4. You should see the following default scene
+You should see the following default scene:

 ![Running default scene in browser](images/serve.gif)